CVE-2024-35250

 Root Cause

-The Kernel Streaming (KS) driver ks.sys is a core component of the Windows multimedia subsystem.
-It manages the creation and communication of KS filter and pin objects, which represent audio, video, and other streaming devices.
-User-mode applications interact with KS objects by sending IOCTLs to their device handles, including property get/set requests that configure streaming behavior.
+ks.sys is the core Kernel Streaming driver that underpins the entire Windows multimedia subsystem.
+It manages KS filter and pin objects representing audio, video, and other streaming devices.
+User-mode applications interact with these objects via IOCTLs for property queries, stream control, and event management.

-Several of the KS IOCTL handlers use METHOD_NEITHER as their I/O transfer method.
-Under METHOD_NEITHER, the I/O manager passes the raw user-mode input and output buffer pointers directly to the driver without copying them into system buffers or mapping them into kernel space.
-The driver is therefore responsible for probing and capturing these pointers before use.
-In the vulnerable code path within KsDispatchDeviceControl (and related internal dispatch routines), the handler retrieves a pointer from the user-supplied KSSTREAM_HEADER or KS property request structure and dereferences it without first calling ProbeForRead or ProbeForWrite to verify that the address lies within the user-mode address range.
+Several KS IOCTL handlers use METHOD_NEITHER, a transfer type where the I/O manager passes raw user-mode pointers directly to the driver without buffering, mapping, or probing.
+The driver is expected to validate these pointers itself before use.
+In the vulnerable code path within KsDispatchDeviceControl, the handler retrieves a pointer from the user-supplied KSSTREAM_HEADER or KS property request structure and dereferences it without calling ProbeForRead or ProbeForWrite.

 AutoPiff categorizes this as ioctl_hardening with detection rules: